hsf-training/hsf-training-docker/_episodes/10-singularity.md

 If you are asked for a docker username and password, just hit enter twice.

-One particular difference to note w.r.t. to Docker is that the image name needs to be prepended by `docker://` to tell Singularity that this is a Docker image.
+One particular difference from Docker is that the image name needs to be prepended by `docker://` to tell Singularity that this is a Docker image.
 As you can see from the output, Singularity first downloads the layers